5ajaki/SPP2-Streams/README.md

 ### Implementation Priority

-**Standard Practice**: Like SPP1's implementation in February 2024, continuing providers continue receiving their existing rates while completing paperwork.
-The underpayment compensation method ensures all providers receive their full SPP2 allocation from May 26, 2025 through direct payments.
+**Standard Practice**: Like SPP1's implementation in February 2024, returning providers continue receiving their existing SPP1 rates while completing paperwork.
+New providers will have their streams activated once paperwork completes.
+The backpay compensation method ensures all providers receive their full SPP2 allocation from May 26, 2025 through direct payments.

 ## Historical Context